|Back to Back Issues Page|

 You start out by giving informed consent, then rating hiking related photos for whether or not you find them pleasant.
 This is followed by short questionnaires on hiking, environmentalism, and spirituality.
 Total time investment: around 30 minutes.

-Note that I'm not endorsing this research, simply providing you an opportunity to check it out
+Note that I'm not endorsing this research, simply providing you an opportunity to check it out here. (link now disabled)

 I recently purchased a "sit upon".